 Today, we have the knowledge and tools to usher in the next Green Revolution, enabling farmers to produce more in this century than in the history of humankind.
 While no single strategy will achieve the 50 to 70 percent increase in production needed to meet the demands of 2050, improving photosynthesis remains a source of untapped potential.
 Today, our team is hacking the complex 170-step photosynthetic process to realize global food sustainability in this century.

-RIPE formed in 2012, funded by a five-year, $25-million grant from the Bill and Melinda Gates Foundation.
-In 2017, the project received a $45-million, five-year reinvestment to continue its transformative work from the Bill & Melinda Gates Foundation, the U.S. Foundation for Food and Agriculture Research, and the U.K. Government's Department for International Development.
-In 2018, the project received a $13 million supplemental investment from the Gates Foundation to add resources and personnel that will help accelerate the transfer of our successes from proof-of-concept work in tobacco to our project's five target food crops: cassava, cowpea, maize, soybean, and rice.
-As a partner of the Gates Foundation, RIPE will ensure smallholder farmers in developing countries will have global access to farmers and communities who need these yield-boosting technologies most.
+The RIPE project formed in 2012, funded by a five-year, $25-million grant from the Bill and Melinda Gates Foundation.
+In 2017, the project received a $45-million, five-year reinvestment from the Gates Foundation, the U.S. Foundation for Food and Agriculture Research, and the U.K. Government's Department for International Development.
+In 2018, the project received a $13 million supplemental investment from the Gates Foundation to add resources and personnel to accelerate the translation of the project's successes into food crops.
+The RIPE project has pledged to provide global access to farmers and communities who need these yield-boosting technologies most.